 The hearing Friday was for the DCI to show why it should not release the records

-Lovcom, through its attorney Bruce Love of Cheyenne, first claims the information is of great interest to the public, according to a document filed in Natrona County District Court on Wedesday.
+Lovcom, through its attorney Bruce Moats of Cheyenne, first claims the information is of great interest to the public, according to a document filed in Natrona County District Court on Wedesday.
 "Second, information gathered about the conduct of the investigation raises legitimate questions as to whether the department administration manipulated the investigation, steering it away from certain areas and toward others."

 Lovcom is only interested in the information from the Casper Police Department until the Richardson and McMurry cases were turned over to the DCI, and it has no intention of interfering with the DCI's investigations, Moats said.

 At the end of the nearly three-hour hearing, Assistant Attorney General John Brodie said he wanted to give, in writing, his closing arguments to Judge Thomas Sullins.
 Moats was ready with a final oral closing argument, but agreed to submit his in writing, too.
 Sullins gave Brodie and Moats until June 11 to file their arguments.

 During Kassay's testimony, he said he told the DCI about the obstruction by Wetzel.
 After the Natrona County Coroner stated McMurry's death was a suicide, Wetzel said

 Under cross-examination by Brodie, Kassay said he was told to not put certain information in his report that was turned over to the DCI.

 Brodie asked Kassay if he would mind if his reports were available to the public.